jjmckenzie704/unit-4-game/README.md

 Each crystal should have a random hidden value between 1 - 12.

-After completing the homework please add the piece to your portfolio.
-Make sure to add a link to your updated portfolio in the comments section of your homework so the TAs can easily ensure you completed this step when they are grading the assignment.
-To receive an 'A' on any assignment, you must link to it from your portfolio.
+Per instructions, added a link to your updated portfolio in the comments section of your homework so the TAs can easily ensure you completed this step when they are grading the assignment.
+Click on the Emerald image in my Bootstrap-Portfolio/portfolio.